wdev007/ifood-backend-payment-test/README.md

 ## DON'T
 * make any authentication/authorization mechanism.
 Focus on the business rules above only.
-* write any fronted code.
+* write any front-end code.
 It's a backend micro service only.
-No screens, no pages, only request and responses.
+No screens, no HTML pages, only request and responses. :)